qianweicheng/rasa/examples/rasasc/data/nlu.md

 - color code for different email addresses?
 - hi can you make all mail inbox different color will be good
 - is there a way to color code emails from different accounts in my inbox?
+-  can you make it possible to color code different email addresses in the combined inbox?
+- is there a way to color code to differentiate emails from different email accounts? if not, would love that
+- would be great if there was a way to differentiate the different email accounts. such as by color or something when all mailboxes are selected.
+- can you color code the different email accounts?

 ## intent:stuck_in_outbox
 - emails are getting stuck in outbox, please advise.